Rías Baixas DO

 Rías Baixas is a Spanish Denominación de Origen (DO) (Denominación de Orixe in Galician) for wines located in the province of Pontevedra and the south of the province of Corunna in the autonomous community of Galicia, Spain.
 It is renowned for its white wines made from the Albariño grape variety.
-Its headquarters is located in the city of Pontevedra.
+Its Regulatory Council is headquartered at Pazo de Mugartegui in the city of Pontevedra.